 The proposal should consist of estimated details of the solutions (for example, if cost is a factor of success or failure, you can include an estimated amount.)
 A reasonable timeline with significant milestones outlined (or even a Gantt chart) may be necessary if the research is of a considerable scope).

 Your proposal should evaluate the client's marketing environment.
+Here, you need to give an overview of the client’s marketing environment.
 The environmental issues include:

 You can also evaluate the global marketing environment if the products are sold to different countries, bearing in mind different cultures, currencies and other factors play a huge role.